microsoft/TextWorld/docs/source/notes/cfg.md

 ## Instructions

 Instructions grow linearly with actions, in the sense that we typically need one symbol per action.
 This symbol is usually just the name of the action.
 Currently, that means there must be symbols for take, insert, put, eat, open, close, unlock, lock, go/north, go/south, go/east, go/west, go/north/d, go/south/d, go/east/d, go/west/d and wait.
-When we generate lines of text, we keep track of what objects are involved and they can be referred to by using parantheses.
+When we generate lines of text, we keep track of what objects are involved and they can be referred to by using parentheses.
 For example, in `unlock` we can refer to the key by `(k)`.
 When generating instructions, the system will automatically make certain names ambiguous to make the instructions harder to figure out, e.g. referring to a `red key` just as `a key`.
 Ambiguity, however, is handled automatically and whatever ambiguity is selected, it will simply replace `(k)` with the result.

 Slightly more complex is the idea of object groups.
 This is a specific syntax to instructions and handles situations where certain actions may have different components.
 For example, we can `unlock` a door or container.
 For instructions, we use the syntax `(c|d)`, to state that, when expanding, replace this symbol by *either* the container or the door depending on what is involved in the action.
 We can use this for multiple objects, for example `(o|k|f|b)` refers to all the objects that can be in containers or on shelves, and are therefore specific to take, insert and put.